programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 10       nan_fill_color = 'grey',
 11       legend_name='Number of Fatal Police Shootings (2015-present)'
 12       ).add_to(baseMap)
+13
+14 baseMap
 ```

 * Line 1 calls the `folium.Choropleth()` method and line 12 adds it to the map object initalized earlier.
-The method plots a GeoJSON overlay on the baseMap.
+The method plots a GeoJSON overlay on the `baseMap`.
 * Line 2 (`geo_data =`) identifies the GeoJSON source of the geographic geometries to be plotted.
 This is the `counties` dataframe downloaded from the US Census bureau.
 * Line 3 (`data =`) identifies the source of the data to be analyzed and plotted.
 This is the `map_df` dataframe (counting the number of kills above 0 in each county), pulled from the Fatal Force dataframe (`ff_df`).
 * Line 4 (`key_on =`) identifies the field in the GeoJSON data that will be bound (or linked) to the data from the `map_df`.
 As noted earlier, Folium needs a common column between both dataframes.
 In this case, this is the `FIPS` column.